 - Teach math and counting using puffs or pretzels

-- For learning colors say a color out loud and everyone must run to the toy box and pick a toy that color and come back to the starting spot
+- For learning colors, say a color out loud, and everyone must run to the toy box, pick a toy of that color, and come back to the starting spot.

-- Teach writing by tracing letters of your name
+- Teach writing by tracing the letters of your name

 - Teach science by doing a cool experiment (here are 20 science experiments toddlers can do at home – these would even work for elementary school kids)